Privacy Policy

 We retain your personal data for as long as necessary to fulfil the purposes for which it was collected, including to satisfy legal, accounting, or reporting requirements.
 Typically:

-We implement appropriate technical and organisational measures to protect your personal data, including encrypted data transmission (HTTPS/TLS), secure database storage, access controls, and regular security reviews.
+We implement appropriate technical and organisational measures to protect your personal data, including encrypted data transmission (HTTPS/TLS), secure database storage on Microsoft Azure (UK regions), access controls, and regular security reviews.

 Under UK GDPR, you have the following rights: